 As original investors behind Heighway, Pinball Brothers was formed to take over Heighway's assets and resume production of the Aliens table.
 They have been slowly cranking out machines to customers for the last few years.

 While they have had some success getting games into the hands of customers, reliability and maintenance issues continue to plague the company.
 In 2021, Pinball Brothers announced Queen, as the follow-up to Aliens.
-However, as of the publishing of this article, those machines have yet to be sold to the broader market.
 For now, Pinball Brothers remains a company with potential but also with many unanswered questions.

 - Aliens Pinball